 The TWR technology takes leaps forward in cost and safety, while dramatically reducing waste and proliferation concerns.
 Its innovative design will produce zero carbon emissions while operating with higher thermal efficiency and consuming uranium resources in a more efficient, cleaner and safer manner than current nuclear technology.

 Traveling Wave Reactor Technology

-The Traveling Wave Reactor design also operates at atmospheric pressure, which removes the possibility of a pressure-related destabilizing event.
-It will be capable of utilizing fuel made from depleted uranium – a waste byproduct of the uranium enrichment process – allowing it to gradually convert the fuel through a nuclear reaction without removing it from the reactor’s core.
+The TWR design operates at atmospheric pressure and will be capable of utilizing fuel made from depleted or natural uranium, allowing it to gradually breed fissionable material through a nuclear reaction without removing it from the reactor’s core – an important non-proliferation attribute.
 This eliminates the need for reprocessing while generating heat and electricity over a much longer period of continuous operation.
-Additionally, eliminating reprocessing reduces proliferation concerns, lowers the overall cost of the nuclear fuel cycle, and helps to protect the environment by making use of a waste byproduct.
+Unlike previous sodium fast reactor programs, the TWR design eliminates reprocessing, reducing proliferation concerns and lowering overall fuel cycle costs.